 There is also a kind of struggle that we cannot always avoid, for example when we do our work.
 Then we come into contact with things that can give rise to conflict, for example a question to participate in something that you, as a Christian, know that you cannot participate in.
 We often notice that the enemy attacks us on our weak spot.
 We see that enemy represented in Amalek (Deu 25:17-18; Exo 17:8-13).

-It is also important to know which battle we should not fight and that is the fight against sin within us.
-This battle is presented to us in Romans 7.
+It is also important to know which fight we should not fight and that is the fight against sin within us.
+This fight is presented to us in Romans 7 (Rom 7:1-24).
 It is the struggle of one born again to accomplish in his own strength, the power of the flesh, the law of God.
-This battle the born again always loses.
-He will only be freed from this battle when he sees the accomplished work of the Lord Jesus.
+This struggle the born again always loses.
+He will only be freed from this struggle when he sees the accomplished work of the Lord Jesus (Rom 7:25).

 The journey through the wilderness is a history of failure.
 Instead of a rapid advance to Canaan in the “eleven days’ [journey]” it takes (Deu 1:2), it takes them forty years.
 This book teaches us the lesson of the believer’s trial, in which his failure becomes clear and in which it also becomes clear how much he depends on the grace of God.
 The grace of God does not fail.